simonlindgren/tensorflow-gpu-jupyter/README.md

 1. In a computer, with a physical NVIDIA GPU mounted, make a clean install of Ubuntu 20.04 (During the install process: opt to install ssh; opt to install docker).
 2. Follow NVIDIA's driver [installation instructions for Ubuntu](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html#ubuntu-lts)
-3. Reboot and check installation with `nvidia-smi` command.
+3. Reboot and check the driver installation with the `nvidia-smi` command.
 You should see info about your operational GPU.
 4. Follow NVIDIA’s [post-installation-steps](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions ) (I only did the ‘mandatory’ steps).

-#### Install the NVIDIA docker container
+#### Step 2: Test the system with the NVIDIA docker container

 Based on [these instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

-1. Set up the nvidia-docker by running:
+1. Set up `nvidia-docker` by running:

 ```
 distribution=$(. /etc/os-release;echo $ID$VERSION_ID) \